-- All after and before school clubs are accessible to all children - Risk assessments are carried out and procedures are put in place to enable all children to participate in all school activities.
-Additional risk assessments can be made for individuals which will be completed with the Parent/Carer, Class Teacher and SENCo. - The school ensures it has sufficient staff expertise to ensure that no child with SEND is excluded from any school provided activity. - Children with SEND and physical needs participate in a range of specialist events throughout the year.
-Recently, this has included a tenpin bowling tournament, which we won, and a swimming gala at the Olympic Pool in Stratford, which parents also attended. - Children are prepared ahead of time using social stories, pictures and videos.
+- All after and before school clubs are accessible to all children - Risk assessments are carried out and procedures are put in place to enable all children to participate in all school activities - The school ensures it has sufficient staff expertise to ensure that no child with SEND is excluded from any school provided activity. - Children with SEND and physical needs participate in a range of specialist events throughout the year.
+Recently, this has included a ten pin bowling tournament, which we won, and a swimming gala at the Olympic Pool in Stratford, which parents also attended. - Children are prepared ahead of time using social stories, pictures and videos.